pettiboy/cra-template-typescript-firebase/README.md

    - Register web app.
    - You will get details for setting up `Firebase SDK`.

-4. Add your config details in your `.env`.
+4. Add the config details in your `.env` file (available in root of your project).

 ### SetUp SignIn with google